Setting an Elite standard

 Consumer Products

-Three design themes were taken to research and put up against the two premium market leaders in a brandless design study.
+After initial design exploration work, Kenmore and Sundberg-Ferar chose three design themes to take into a research phase.
+These design themes were compared against the two premium market leaders in a brandless design study.

-The design theme that wins the largest mass market appeal is not always the obvious choice if it’s uncovered that it’s not as desirable amongst trend leaders and early adopters.
-The winning theme here, coined “architectural elegance” not only won amongst the mass majority, and amongst styling trend leaders, it also beat out all of the competition.
-Research results sometimes lead to hefty internal debates, but that was not the case here.
-The resulting VBL was a clear winner.
+The design theme that wins the largest mass market appeal is not always the best choice if it’s revealed that it’s not as desirable amongst style leaders and early adopters.
+Uncovering this insight is the purpose of our MAPSS technique.
+One design theme in our research for Kenmore, coined “architectural elegance”, not only won amongst the mass majority and amongst styling trend leaders, it also beat out all of the competition.
+Research results sometimes leave room for internal debate, but in this case, the winning VBL was clear.

 Sears: Kenmore™ and Kenmore Elite™ Visual Brand Language